University of South Florida in Lakeland

 Information concerning the availability of drug or alcohol counseling, treatment, or rehabilitation is available to employees from the Human Resources Department and available to students from the Counseling Center.

 Student Code of Conduct provides information on student rights, alcohol, drug, and other conduct issues.

-The Student Code of Conduct can be found on the USF web-site.
+The Student Code of Conduct is given to all students during orientation and can be found on the USF web-site.

 SEXUAL ASSAULT PREVENTION AND RESPONSE

-The Student Counseling Center provides professional counseling services to USF students.
+The Student Counseling Center provides professional counseling services to USFinL students.
 The direct services that are offered include: intake assessment, short-term personal counseling, group counseling, and referral services.